-Ensure that you compare the terms and conditions of different policy documents – the key information that one must look out for includes the cost of the policy, the premium charged, term of the policy, benefits offered, deductibles, and add-ons.
+Ensure that you compare the terms and conditions of different policy documents – the key information that one must look out for includes the premium charged, term of the policy, benefits offered, deductibles, and add-ons.

-Additional covers offer a great scope of customisation to the insurance policy and are really useful in ensuring that your car gets a 360-degree indemnity.
-Add-ons such as Zero depreciation cover, Engine Protect cover, Consumables add-on, Roadside Assistance Cover, etc are important if it is a new car, fresh out of the showroom.
+Additional covers help customize your insurance policy and are useful in ensuring that your car gets a 360-degree indemnity.
+Add-ons such as zero depreciation cover, engine protection cover, consumables add-on, roadside assistance cover, etc, are important if it is a new car, fresh out of the showroom.
 These add-ons can only be availed for comprehensive car insurance policies.

-This is best learned by doing two things – checking the entire process theoretically, by looking into the policy documents, and practically, by asking policyholders of the same insurance and getting to know their experience during the claims settlement process.
-Collect as much relevant data as possible before opting in for a particular policy.
+This is best learned by doing two things – checking the entire process theoretically, by looking into the policy documents, and practically, by asking policyholders of the same insurance and getting to know their experiences during the claim settlement process.
+Collect as much relevant data as possible before opting for a particular policy.

 Different insurers offer different kinds of discounts in order to attract customers.
 For example, purchasing a multi-year long-term plan might entitle you to receive a discount, or purchasing digital car insurance might result in the insurance company giving you a discount.
 Make use of these to reduce the overall costs associated with your car insurance.

 Technology might prove to be a real boon when it comes to this aspect of renewing one’s car insurance.
-Keep reminders and offer standard instructions to the bank to ensure that you do not default on making payments of premiums or renewing the car insurance policy.
+Keep reminders and offer standard instructions to the bank to ensure that you do not default on paying premiums or renewing the car insurance policy.

 The cheapest insurance might give you some short-term satisfaction of having purchased a policy cover for your car but will not serve its purpose when you are in real need of it.
-The cheapest coverage might even fail to provide you the most basic of services there is.
-Always look out for the benefits and additional coverage offered by the insurance company before opting in for the policy and not simply the cost.
+The cheapest coverage might even fail to provide you with the most basic of services.
+Always look out for the benefits and additional coverage offered by the insurance company before opting for the policy and not simply the cost.